frank-oh/frank-oh.github.io/_posts/2017-11-14-scala-partialApplication.md

 1. Throw an exception.
 Period.
 2. Use some special value to describe the abnormal situation.
 For example we can use values of `Option` or `Either` type to distinguish normal return and abnormal one.
 In Java you might use the `null` to represent the abnormal return value.
 But  that is not recommended.

 In Java you must use `throws` clause to express the exceptions your function may raise.
 But in Scala you don't have to(We have `@throws` annotation for this purpose, but if you don't want to use `@throws` you may not).
 So in Scala it is recommended to use types such as `Option`, `Either`, or `Try`.
-Everytime you see those types from the function signature, you can immediatly know that the function can return some special value for exceptional cases.
+Every time you see those types from the function signature, you can immediately know that the function can return some special value for exceptional cases.

 But if you have a function that can work on some specific values, how can you describe that function in your program?
 The possible options are: